 Simply go and fill it out.
 The standard "Read everything three times and follow it to the letter" rules

 apply.
 You can also use this form to get listed in a second category.
-I must admit that I've not had

 The "Secret" Yahoo email address

 Yahoo has made available a special email address that you can use to let them know of